-3.12.3 <shibmd:KeyAuthority> Element
+3.11.2 <shibmd:KeyAuthority> Element

-Once the transition to a non-PKIX trust fabric has been completed, the inclusion of a <shibmd:KeyAuthority> element in published aggregates will no longer be required.
-This element is therefore expected to be removed during calendar year 2014.
+Now that the transition to a non-PKIX trust fabric has been completed, the inclusion of a <shibmd:KeyAuthority> element in published aggregates is no longer required.
+This element is therefore expected to be removed from all aggregates before the end of calendar year 2014.

-3.12.4 <shibmd:Scope> Element
+3.11.3 <shibmd:Scope> Element